About the Nepali Rupee Currency:

-When paying for tourist activities, hotels, flight, treks or good in person by credit card you should be aware of certain things.
+When paying for tourist activities, hotels, flights, treks, or goods in person by credit card you should be aware of certain things.
 Chip & pin services are not fully active in Nepal.
-Many retail stores still use old style carbon copy machines.
+Many retail stores still use old-style carbon copy machines.

 Money Changers in Nepal:

 There are plenty of Money Changers in Nepal’s tourist areas and they are known as either Money Changers or Foreign Exchange (FOREX).
 All major currencies are accepted.
 Many medium-sized currencies are accepted.
 And many minor currencies are also accepted though you might have to wait a while.